SalvIac/pysdvuln/README.md

-# pyvulnerability
+# pysdvuln
- Tools for SDOF fragility/vulnerability subjected to sequences
+Tools for SDOF state-dependent fragility/vulnerability subjected to sequences